 a.
-In principle, allocation of at least five Council-owned sites in Queanbeyan, Bungendore and Braidwood for the development of affordable housing in partnership with a registered b.
+In principle, allocation of at least five Council-owned sites in Queanbeyan, Bungendore and Braidwood for the development of affordable housing in partnership with a registered Community Housing Provider and/or not for profit housing provider, and undertake more detailed modelling, opportunities to amend controls, and preferred partner arrangements, etc;

+b.
 Seeking to secure the dedication of at least three sites owned by other public authorities, and undertake required modelling, analysis and negotiations on dedication and partnering arrangements, etc;